scientific-python/repo-review/README.md

 So if you want to lint Python code, use Flake8 or Ruff.
 But if you want to check Flake8 or Ruff's configuration, use repo-review!
-Generally, repo-review plugins are more about requiring things to be present, like making use all your repos have some [pre-commit][] check.
+Generally, repo-review plugins are more about requiring things to be present, like making sure all your repos have some [pre-commit][] check.

 ## Development of repo-review and plugins